davedoesdev/nfdhcpd/README.md

 - Add an IPv4 DNS entry for `database`.
 You could of course add an IPv6 entry if you wanted.

+- Use a separate address list `foo` for other addresses.
+Address lists are files containing only `ADDRESS:` and `ADDRESS6:` entries.
+They live alongside binding files and must be named `address_list_<name>`.
+So in this case `/var/lib/nfdhcpd/address_list_foo`.

-You can use DNS entries so multi-VM applications don't have to know which IP address each VM is configured with.
+DNS entries and address lists are useful so multi-VM applications don't have to know which IP address each VM is configured with.

+`nfdhcpd` re-reads binding files and address list files when they change so you can update DNS entries while your application is running.

+# Global configuration

 Here's an example global configuration file (`/etc/nfdhcpd/nfdhcpd.conf`):